kristianmandrup/infomatrix-blog/_posts/modules-everywhere.md

 - "allows to split your codebase into chunks.
 Chunks are loaded on demand.
 This reduces initial loading time."
 - "main target is the web, but it also has support for generating bundles for WebWorkers and node.js."

 There is even a special Ember Resolver designed for Webpack [here](https://github.com/shama/ember-webpack-resolver)

+Where does it all end?
+Would be nice to have *ES6 Harmony* in major browser already... but we will still need to wrap legacy libraries for years to come using one of these solutions mentioned above (or some other way!).